craftingcity/RollHighOrDie/Equipment and Inventories/Ammunition.md

 When this Ammunition is expended, it cannot be recovered.

 #### Durable
 When this Ammunition is expended, it can be recovered.

+Note the amount of this Ammunition you spend during combat.
+After combat, you may attempt to recollect your ammunition by making a

 ### Specialized Tags